CreateSpace

 Trim size: You have a number of trim sizes to choose from.

-Additional options: Distribution via external channels requires an additional payment of $39.00, though this also lowers your printing costs considerably (this fee is included in the above mentioned examples).
+Additional options: Distribution via external channels requires an additional payment of $25.00 (this fee is included in all of the above mentioned examples).

 You can publish basically for free if you can supply your own layout and cover.